PaulDuvall/aws-5-mins/synthetics/README.md

 cd aws-5-mins/synthetics
 ```

 1. Run this command to launch a CloudFormation stack that generates a Canary test.
+In the example, the default parameter value uses Amazon.com but you can change it to a website you own to tweak the behavior.

 ```
 aws cloudformation deploy \